KSP-CKAN/CKAN/Spec.md

 The author, or list of authors, for this mod.
 No restrictions are placed upon this field.

+This field was optional prior to **v1.28**, but this was more of an oversight than an intentional design decision.
+It should always have been populated, but the client didn't always enforce this.

 ##### download

 A fully formed URL, indicating where a machine may download the